Arizona State rallies to knock off No. 22 Arizona 66-65

 TEMPE, Ariz.
+(AP) — Arizona State dug a deep early hole against its biggest rival.
+When the Sun Devils tried to shoot their way back into it, things only got worse.

+Facing a second straight desert decimation against Arizona, the Sun Devils dug down defensively and got the ball into Alonzo Verge Jr.’s hands with the game on the line.

-(AP) — Alonzo Verge Jr. scored on a layup with 10.9 seconds left and Remy Martin led Arizona State’s comeback from a 22-point deficit, lifting the Sun Devils to a 66-65 victory over No. 22 Arizona on Saturday night.
+Verge Jr. delivered, scoring on a layup with 10.9 seconds left after Remy Martin led Arizona State’s comeback, lifting the Sun Devils to a 66-65 victory over No. 22 Arizona on Saturday night.

+“It was a pretty special night out there,” Arizona State coach Bobby Hurley said.
+“It wasn’t shaping up that way early, but it shows a lot of heart.
+We’ve been in a lot of tough games and we showed our will, determination and grit.”

-The Wildcats (13-6, 3-3 Pac-12) shook off a shaky start with a massive run, building the 22-point lead midway through the first half.
+The Wildcats (13-6, 3-3 Pac-12) won the first meeting in a rout and shook off a shaky start in the rematch with a massive run, building a 22-point lead midway through the first half.

-The Sun Devils (12-7, 2-3) stormed back with a 16-0 run spanning halftime, putting a charge into an already-lit-up home crowd.
+The Sun Devils instead became the aggressor, storming back with a 16-0 run spanning halftime to put a charge into an already-lit-up home crowd.

-The rivals traded blows the rest of the way until Verge scored on a contested layup to put the Sun Devils up one.
+The rivals traded blows and baskets the rest of the way, neither able to pull away until Arizona State got the ball to Verge.
+Getting the ball after Rob Edwards couldn’t get a shot, the junior college transfer saw Arizona’s defense open up, drove to the basket and, with a flick of the wrist, spun the ball off the glass.

 Arizona got a final look, but Josh Green was bumped and couldn’t get a shot to the rim.

-Martin finished with 24 points, Rob Edwards 15 and Verge added 13 — none bigger than his final two.
+Martin finished with 24 points, Edwards 15 and Verge added 13 — none bigger than his final two.

+“It’s at the highest level of basketball against our biggest rival — it’s a good feeling,” Verge said.

+Arizona dominated most of the the first half, but let the Sun Devils keep within striking distance with their late first-half run.
+The Wildcats’ offense labored in the second half — 22 points — and the ball-screen defensive success they had in the first half struggled in the second.

-Zeke Nnaji had 21 points and 10 rebounds, and Nico Mannion added 16 points for the Wildcats.
+Zeke Nnaji had 21 points and 10 rebounds, and Nico Mannion added 16 points for Arizona.

+“We’re not a confident group,” Arizona coach Sean Miller said.
+“It’s about performance.
+You have to grade our team, me as a coach and our players on how we do, not what we’re supposed to do.”

-Arizona won the first meeting in a 28-point blowout.
-Utilizing their size inside, the Wildcats pushed around the smaller Sun Devils, scoring more points in the paint (50) than Arizona State had total (47).
+Arizona won the first meeting by 28 points by utilizing its size inside to score more points in the paint (50) than Arizona State had total (47).

 The rematch shot off the line like a drag race, both teams playing at a breakneck pace.